SKBlankson/ICP-Individual-Projcet/README.md

 These first 3 function calls create the database/graph of information needed to perform the search.
-They should be called in the main method of the RouteFinder class. <br/>The arguments for each call should be the location of their respective files
+They should be called in the main method of the RouteFinder class. <br/>The arguments for each call should be the location of their respective files.

 4. RouteFinder.performSearch("testcase.txt");

 This 4th function calls all the other necessary sub-methods to perform the route search. <br/> Ideally, this is the only call in main that you need to change.
-Simply call it and provide the location of the input file as the argument
+Simply call it and provide the location of the input file as the argument.

 ### Sample Code to Perform the search
 ```